Cocoa Prices Undercut by US Tariff Cut

-Cocoa prices are seeing weakness after the Trump administration announced last Friday that it would drop 10% reciprocal tariffs on commodities not grown in the US, including cocoa.
-However, US imports of cocoa from Brazil will still apparently be subject to the 40% US national-security tariff on Brazil.
+Cocoa prices fell after the Trump administration announced last Friday that it dropped the 10% reciprocal tariffs on commodities not grown in the US, including cocoa.
+However, US imports of cocoa from Brazil will still apparently be subject to the 40% US national-security tariff on imports from Brazil.
 In 2023, Brazil was the fifth-largest cocoa producer in the world.

 Signs of a slowdown in cocoa exports from the Ivory Coast, the world's largest cocoa producer, are a positive factor for prices.
 Monday's government data showed that Ivory Coast farmers shipped 516,787 MT of cocoa to ports this new marketing year, from October 1 through November 16, down -5.7% from 548,494 MT in the same period a year ago.